opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/normalize_projection_reference.rst

 Normalize Projection Reference processor
 ========================================

-This processor handles a geopoint with a projection system different from a `WGS84 <http://en.wikipedia.org/wiki/WGS_84>`_ field.
-The field value containing a geopoing other than a WGS84 representation is replaced with its WGS84 representation.
+This processor handles a geopoint or a geoshape with a projection system different from a `WGS84 <http://en.wikipedia.org/wiki/WGS_84>`_ field.
+The field value containing a geopoint or geoshape other than a WGS84 representation is replaced with its WGS84 representation.

 For example, if the EPSG code is set to ``27572``, the processor will consider that the original geo field contains coordinates expressed in `Lambert Zone II <http://spatialreference.org/ref/epsg/ntf-paris-lambert-zone-ii/>`_.